PatrickWLowe/First-Week-Challenge/README.md

 * Consolidating the CSS
 * Changing class names in the html that were redundant
-* Changing the HTML to include semantics
+* Changing the HTML elements to include semantics HTML elements
 * Adding “alt” attributes to the images and icons
 * Making sure the links work properly
+* Updated the title of the page

 ## Deployed Website